The online Comment window has expired

 • Default_avatar

-Nicole Restmeyer about 5 years ago
+Nicole Restmeyer over 5 years ago

 This is an important measure that deserves approval, and I want to urge my councilmember, Larry Carr, to support it.
 We have seen average rent increases in the city and the metropolitan area spike in the past few years, and folks will continue to be displaced from the Bay Area into places like Sacramento and the Central Valley due to an extreme lack of housing capacity.
 We continue to lose affordable housing faster than we can build.
 While the rent provisions of this ordinance are very important, even more critical are the just cause eviction protections -- otherwise, landlords have the ability to evict without cause in order to raise the rent of a unit, or jack up the rent of existing tenants as a form of indirect eviction.
 The two policies must be linked together to be effective.